Paper Mario: The Origami King: Development

 Intelligent Systems, the creators behind the earlier Paper Mario games, developed The Origami King.
+Tose contributed to design and audio.
 While Shigeru Miyamoto was involved initially with the Paper Mario series, producer Kensuke Tanabe claimed he was barely involved in its creation, and that Nintendo gave the developers "almost complete control" over the game's direction.
 Producers also included Atsushi Ikuno and assistant producer Risa Tabata.
 Masahiko Nagaya served as the lead director, who originally worked as an artist for Paper Mario: Color Splash.
 Lead designers also included Yukio Morimoto and Shingo Igata, programmer Tadao Nakayama, artists Isamu Kamikokuryo and Benoit Ferrière, and writer Taro Kudo.
 The lead composers and sound designers were Yoshito Sekigawa, Shoh Murakami, Yoshiaki Kimura, Hiroki Morishita, and Fumihiro Isobe.
 According to Eurogamer, Nintendo had intended to announce the game at E3 2020 as part of a presentation celebrating the Super Mario series' 35th anniversary.

 Nintendo's Kensuke Tanabe, the game's producer, said he, "challenge[d himself] to create something new" by innovating different concepts than those used in other games in the series.
 He explained that The Origami King's gameplay differed from Color Splash because he did not believe in repeating identical concepts from a previous game.
 He would use the same concept, but would develop it until it eventually reached its maximum potential.
 To establish a new non-Mario direction for the game, confetti and origami became The Origami King's two major themes.
 Tanabe thought of paper-based ideas that had not been used in the series, and came up with origami, while Intelligent Systems had the idea for confetti.